tytydraco/yessleep/out/Every_night_I_dream_of_the_same_Frozen_Hell.md

 *What are you going to do, Clarissa?*

-And then I wake up, frozen to the bone no matter how many blankets I took to bed, those words ringing in my ear.
+That's when I wake up, frozen to the bone no matter how many blankets I took to bed, those words ringing in my ears.

 *What are you going to do, Clarissa?*